-Upon completion of this offering, the holders of shares of our common stock, or their transferees, have rights to require or participate in the registration of those shares under the Securities Act.
+Upon completion of this offering, the holders of 10,003,289 shares of our common stock, or their transferees, have rights to require or participate in the registration of those shares under the Securities Act pursuant to our amended and restated stockholders agreement.
 For a detailed description of these registration rights see "Description of Capital Stock-Registration Rights."